embedded-iota/iota-iot-network-protocol/README.md

 ###### Temporary Node

-A Temporary Node MUST be temporary member in a node group.
+A Temporary Node MUST be a temporary member in a node group.
-It SHALL not be a member for longer than x minutes.

 ###### Node Group Neighbor

 All other Nodes within a Node Group SHALL be called Node Group Neighbor.

+### IoT Gateway

+A IoT Gateway MUST forword the IINP package to the correct and responsible service.

-### IOTA Gateway
+### Full-Node Gateway

-A IOTA Gateway SHOULD be a more powerful embedded device.
-A IOTA Gateway SHALL give a Node Group Member indirect access or direct to the tangle.
+A Full-Node Gateway SHALL give a Node Group Member indirect access or direct to the tangle.

-### Node Group Control Agent
+### Node Group Configuration Agent

-A Node Group Control Agent SHOULD be a more powerful embedded device or it SHOULD be a server.
+A Node Group Configuration Agent SHOULD be a more powerful embedded device or it SHOULD be a server.
 It MUST manage one or more Node Groups.

+### Node Group Address Agent

+A Node Group Address Agent MUST manage all addresses and transactions broadcasted by one or more Node Groups.

+### Node Group Status Agent

+A Node Group Status Agent MUST manage the status of one or more Node Groups.

 ### Group Status Codes

 ###### HEALTHY

-The Status HEALTHY MUST return by a Seed Node, if everything operates in the specified way.
+The Status HEALTHY MUST be broadcasted by a Seed Node, if everything operates in the specified way.

 ###### DEAD

-The Status DEAD MUST return by a Seed Node if all Node Group Members are DEAD.
+The Status DEAD MUST be broadcasted by a Seed Node if all of the reachable Node Group Members are DEAD.

 ###### PARTIALLY_BROKEN

-The Status PARTIALLY_BROKEN MUST return by a Seed Node, if the status of, at least one, Node Group Member is BROKEN or DEAD.
+The Status PARTIALLY_BROKEN MUST be broadcasted by a Seed Node, if the status of, at least one, of the reachable Node Group Member is BROKEN or DEAD.

 ###### QUORUM_BROKEN

-The Status QUORUM_BROKEN MUST return by a Seed Node, if the status of a quourum count of Node Group Members is BROKEN.
+The Status QUORUM_BROKEN MUST broadcasted by a Seed Node, if the status of a quourum count of the reachable Node Group Members is BROKEN.

 ###### QUORUM_DEAD

-The Status QUORUM_DEAD MUST return by a Seed Node, if the status of a quourum count of Node Group Members is DEAD.
+The Status QUORUM_DEAD MUST broadcested by a Seed Node, if the status of a quourum count of the reachable Node Group Members is DEAD.
 QUORUM_DEAD MUST overrule the status QUORUM_BROKEN.